Neora Valley National Park

-Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendor.
+Nature has bestowed Neora Valley with a broad medley of butterflies, which provide a grand feast to the eyes with their ingrained splendour.
 Kaiser-I-Hind and Krishna Peacock are amongst the most attractive butterflies found here.
-The self-sufficient eco-system of Neora Valley harbors a rich plethora of insects.
-A mammoth diversity of Spiders, Bugs, Beetles, Ants, and Bees parts a very important and complex eco-system of Neora Valley.
+The self-sufficient ecosystem of Neora Valley harbours a rich plethora of insects.
+A mammoth diversity of Spiders, Bugs, Beetles, Ants, and Bees plays an important part in this very important and complex ecosystem.

 The park can be entered from Lava, 30kms from Kalimpong and also from Samsing, 80kms from Siliguri.
 A six days trek through the forests comprising Samsing - Bhote Ghar - Thusum - Rechela - Alubari - Lava is an unforgettable thrilling experience.